allisonburtch/consultancy/_posts/2020-05-04-how-i-got-PPP-as-an-independent-contractor.md

 I'm insanely grateful that I was able to get PPP, and I feel for anyone who has struggled to get it.

+***

+IRL Research Lab helps companies start interesting projects, does research to predict possible futures, I helps build tech roadmap maintain alignment with your mission.
 I'm happy to chat with anyone that is trying to apply for PPP.
 If you have any questions or if I can help in any way, feel free to [email me](mailto:hi@irlresear.ch).